ruediger-hauck/labassignment5/README.md

 4. Find and navigate to your assigned group's directory (i.e., "room_1")in the repository and examine the contents.
 You should find scripts that are jumbled and/or missing some important parts.

-5. You and your partner will work together to write a single script that performs the action listed in the README file (also in your group's directory), using the provided unfinished/incorrect scripts.
+5. You and your partner(s) will work together to write a single script that performs the action listed in the README file (also in your group's directory), using the provided unfinished/incorrect scripts.

 6. Each partner must make commits to the collaborative repository for assignment credit.
 The goal is to work together to pull together a functional script to carry out an action, but do not worry if you cannot get your code to run properly - focus on adding, committing, and pushing changes to your collaborative repository in a responsible way.